macmartine/macmartine.github.io/_includes/main.md

 #### Hey, I’m Mac.

 **I help the best and brightest startups and entrepreneurs develop their ideas**, scrappily, efficiently, quickly, and agile, yet with the ability to scale.
-These are not terms you hear agencies using to describe themselves, as they’re built to solve a different set of problems with a different mindset that doesn’t jive with the needs of a startup.
+These are not terms you hear agencies using to describe themselves, as they’re built to solve a different set of problems with a different mindset that doesn’t jibe with the needs of a startup.

 **I help increase efficiency by:**